Ricky-G/Ricky-G/README.md

 # 💫 Hello there!
-I'm Ricky.:
+I'm Ricky.
 🔭 I’m currently working on all things to do with Azure and I blog at "still-to-come"<br>👯 I’m currently learning all sorts of things .NET MAUI, AKS and all things app-innovation <br>🤝 I’m looking for help with any open source projects and educating about cloud <br>🌱 IHow to reach me: here<br>